 Students are required to show both didactic and clinical progression each semester in order to progress through the Physical Therapist Assistant Program.

-- receive a 76% or higher in each lecture and lab portion of the course
+- receive a 76% or higher in each PTA course

 - The student MUST PASS each of the three clinical education courses (PTA 270, PTA 280, and PTA 290).

-- The student MUST maintain a GPA each semester of 2.33 or higher.
+- The student MUST maintain a GPA each semester (each semester and cumulative) of 2.67 or higher.

 Special Enrollment Requirements

 Prior to admission, students must complete 16 hours of observation in a physical therapy clinic with a Physical Therapist Assistant or a Physical Therapist and provide verification and complete the program admissions questionnaire.